unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 ## Create a Workload Federation Identity Credentials for Union

-Create an Azure [Workload identity federation](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation) to establish a trust relationship with Union's
+Create an [Azure workload identity federation](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation) to establish a trust relationship with Union's
 AWS environment.
 This allows Union to manage Azure resources within your subscription.

 1. Go the application registration page for the app you created.